-We are mediators, parent coordinators and a trained arbitrators with the American Arbitration Association.
+We are mediators and trained arbitrators with the American Arbitration Association.
 Contact our office to discuss your alternative dispute resolution options for conflict resolution.

 In our family law practice, we facilitate four main areas of alternative dispute resolution.
 These include:

-Binding arbitration allows couples to reach decisions about individual topics in a divorce, such as support and custody and division of property.
+Binding arbitration allows couples to reach decisions about individual topics in a divorce, such as support and custody and division of property , without going to Court.
 By doing so, couples avoid months of waiting for court hearings and appeals, saving time, money and emotional expense.
 In binding arbitration, the arbitrator acts as judge, rather than as a mediator, as in mediation.
-Having waived their right for judicial review of the arbitrated matter, the parties work with the arbitrator who hears the case like a judge and renders a decision.
+Having waived their right for judicial review of the arbitrated matter, except in the event of fraud or other bad behavior by the Arbitrator, the parties work with the arbitrator who hears the case like a judge and renders a decision.
 The arbitrator has the power to make decisions and enter the final order.

 We are trained arbitrators.
 In that role, when requested by the attorneys in a case, we will meet with the parties to discuss any family law matter, hear each party’s side and decide issues in cases.

 Mediation is a route many couples choose to settle family law disputes in a divorce, including child support, custody arrangements and division of property.
-Serving as mediator, I facilitate the discussion and resolution of all issues in the divorce.
+Serving as mediator, we facilitate the discussion and resolution of all issues in the divorce, custody or support matter.
 Couples find divorce mediation to be empowering, as they can determine the future of their children and finances rather than having a decision handed down from a judge.
-Further, it is often less contentious than a standard, litigated divorce.
+Further, it is often less contentious than a litigated divorce.

-Similar to collaborative law, cooperative law allows the parties to attempt to work out the issues surrounding divorce.
+Similar to collaborative law, cooperative law allows the parties to attempt to work out the issues surrounding divorce amicably and without court involvement.
 Unlike collaborative law, the parties are not contractually bound to work out an agreement.
 Rather, they agree to enter an informal discovery process and exchange information without waiving their rights to go to court.